 1. Don't Wait Too Long Before Getting Help

 Research shows that the longer the pain goes on before you get help, the worse the outcomes are.
 Many people suffer on their own, relying on ineffective over the counter medications to mask the pain instead of getting to the root of the pain and actually fixing things.
-When it comes to treating non-cancerous pain, unfortunately pain medications are only effective about 30% of the time.
-There are programs that you can do in the comfort of your own home and that are highly convenient, no matter what your schedule looks like.

 2. Manage your stress levels

 We can see from the research that stress has a negative effect on how quickly our bodies can heal.
 Stress, anxiety and depression have all been found to increase our perception and experience of pain.
-Therapies such as mindfulness, meditation, deep breathing, or cognitive behavioral therapy have all been proved to help reduce lower back pain and speed up the recovery process.

 3. Keep Moving

 Exercise is one of the best things that you can do for your low back pain.
 It may seem like the exact opposite of what you think you should be doing (or what you feel like you should be doing) but exercise helps in many ways.
-Firstly it helps with circulation of blood and nutrients to your muscles, keeping them healthy.
-Secondly, it helps generate endorphins which are your body’s “feel good” hormones and that can help reduce your sensitivity to pain.
-Thirdly, it keeps your muscles supple and flexible and helps prevent them from stiffening and being prone to further injury.

 4. Believe That You Will Get Better

-A positive mindset and having someone reassure you that you can, and will, get better is so important to your recovery process.
-As the studies showed, when people felt like they were never going to get better it had a negative effect on their recovery.
+Studies have shown that when people felt like they were never going to get better it had a negative effect on their recovery.
 Getting help with your recovery process can take the form of a great physical therapist, a health coach, a therapist, or even a digital physical therapy program that has all of those in one can be a game changer to your recovery time.

 Conclusions